Uokoroafor/mini-farm/backend/README.md

 ```

 ### 3. Install Dependencies
-The backend dependencies are managed through [uv](https://docs.astral.sh/uv/getting-started/).To use, you must first[Install uv](https://docs.astral.sh/uv/getting-started/installation/) and then run the below command:
+The backend dependencies are managed through [uv](https://docs.astral.sh/uv/getting-started/).
+To use, you must first[Install uv](https://docs.astral.sh/uv/getting-started/installation/) and then run the below command:
 ```sh
 uv sync --frozen
 ```